maehr/one-template-to-rule-them-all/presentation/screenshots.md

 ## Screenshots.py

-This script generates screenshots of the presentation slides.
+This script generates screenshots for the presentation slides.

 ```python
 {{< include screenshots.py >}}
 ```

-The script uses playwright to take screenshots of the slides in different formats.
+The script uses playwright to take screenshots in different formats.
+These are used in the presentation slides.

 ```toml
 {{< include ./../pyproject.toml >}}